-- 21.6 The presence of a "NamedBitList" has no effect on the set of abstract values of this type.
-Values containing 1 bits other than the named bits are permitted. - 21.7 When a "NamedBitList" is used in defining a bitstring type ASN.1 encoding rules are free to add (or remove) arbitrarily any trailing 0 bits to (or from) values that are being encoded or decoded.
-Application designers should therefore ensure that different semantics are not associated with such values which differ only in the number of trailing 0 bits. - 21.8 This type has a tag which is universal class, number 3. - 21.9 The value of a bitstring type shall be defined by the notation "BitStringValue", or when used as an "XMLValue", by the notation "XMLBitStringValue".
+- 22.6 The presence of a "NamedBitList" has no effect on the set of abstract values of this type.
+Values containing 1 bits other than the named bits are permitted. - 22.7 When a "NamedBitList" is used in defining a bitstring type ASN.1 encoding rules are free to add (or remove) arbitrarily any trailing 0 bits to (or from) values that are being encoded or decoded.
+Application designers should therefore ensure that different semantics are not associated with such values which differ only in the number of trailing 0 bits. - 22.8 This type has a tag which is universal class, number 3. - 22.9 The value of a bitstring type shall be defined by the notation "BitStringValue", or when used as an "XMLValue", by the notation "XMLBitStringValue".
 These productions are:

+'''

-''' BitStringValue ::=
+BitStringValue ::=

+bstring

+hstring

+"{" IdentifierList "}"

+''{'' ''}''

+CONTAINING Value

 IdentifierList ::=

 identifier

-| IdentifierList "," identifier
+IdentifierList "," identifier

-'''

 XMLBitStringValue ::=

 XMLTypedValue

+xmlbstring

+XMLIdentifierList

+empty

 XMLIdentifierList ::=

+EmptyElementList

+TextList

+EmptyElementList ::=

-"<" & identifier "/>" | XMLIdentifierList "<" & identifier "/>"
+"<" & identifier "/>"

+EmptyElementList "<" & identifier "/>"

+TextList ::=

+identifier

+TextList identifier

+'''

-- 21.10 The "XMLTypedValue" alternative shall not be used unless the bitstring has a contents constraint which includes an ASN.1 type and does not include an ENCODED BY.
-If this alternative is used, the "XMLTypedValue" shall be a value of the ASN.1 type in the contents constraint. - 21.11 The "XMLIdentifierList" alternative shall not be used unless the bitstring has a "NamedBitList". - 21.12 Each "identifier" in "BitStringValue" or "XMLBitStringValue" shall be the same as an "identifier" in the "BitStringType" production sequence with which the value is associated. - 21.13 The "empty" alternative denotes a bitstring with no bits. - 21.14 If the bitstring has named bits, the "BitStringValue" or "XMLBitStringValue" notation denotes a bitstring value with ones in the bit positions specified by the numbers corresponding to the "identifier"s, and with all other bits zero.
+- 22.10 If an "EmptyElementList" appears in an "XMLValueAssignment", then there shall be no occurrence of "TextList" in that "XMLValueAssignment". - 22.11 The "XMLTypedValue" alternative shall not be used unless the bitstring has a contents constraint which includes an ASN.1 type and does not include an ENCODED BY.
+If this alternative is used, the "XMLTypedValue" shall be a value of the ASN.1 type in the contents constraint. - 22.12 The "XMLIdentifierList" alternative shall not be used unless the bitstring has a "NamedBitList".

-NOTE - For a "BitStringType" that has a "NamedBitList", the "{" "}" production sequence in "BitStringValue" and the "empty" in "XMLBitStringValue" are used to denote the bitstring which contains no one bits.

-- 21.15 When using the "bstring" or "xmlbstring" notation, the leading bit of the bitstring value is on the left, and the trailing bit of the bitstring value is on the right. - 21.16 When using the "hstring" notation, the most significant bit of each hexadecimal digit corresponds to the leftmost bit in the bitstring.

-NOTE - This notation does not, in any way, constrain the way encoding rules place a bitstring into octets for transfer.

-21.17 The "hstring" notation shall not be used unless the bitstring value consists of a multiple of four bits.
+- 22.13 Each "identifier" in "BitStringValue" or in the alternatives of "XMLBitStringValue" shall be the same as an "identifier" in the "BitStringType" production sequence with which the value is associated. - 22.14 The "empty" alternative denotes a bitstring with no bits. - 22.15 If the bitstring has named bits, the "BitStringValue" or "XMLBitStringValue" notation denotes a bitstring value with ones in the bit positions specified by the numbers corresponding to the "identifier"s, and with all other bits zero. - NOTE For a "BitStringType" that has a "NamedBitList", the "{" "}" production sequence in "BitStringValue" and the "empty" in "XMLBitStringValue" are used to denote the bitstring which contains no one bits. - 22.16 When using the "bstring" or "xmlbstring" notation, the leading bit of the bitstring value is on the left, and the trailing bit of the bitstring value is on the right. - 22.17 When using the "hstring" notation, the most significant bit of each hexadecimal digit corresponds to the leftmost bit in the bitstring. - NOTE This notation does not, in any way, constrain the way encoding rules place a bitstring into octets for transfer. - 22.18 The "hstring" notation shall not be used unless the bitstring value consists of a multiple of four bits.